-All schools must admit children with an Education, Health and Care Plan (EHCP) that names the school.
+All schools must admit children with an Education, Health and Care Plan (EHCP) that names the school, before any oversubscription criteria are applied.
 The school does not have any specific units or facilities for pupils with particular special needs and there are no specific facilities for pupils with physical disabilities.